And we'll get to our callers standing by in just a moment here on our hybrid Open Line Friday.

 There's so much to do, so much to see there.

-And yes, we've been kicked around an awful lot, especially in Detroit in the auto industry, but we are still the automotive capital of the world, and there's lots going on there.
+And yes, we've been kicked around an awful lot, especially in Detroit, in the auto industry, but we are still the automotive capital of the world, and there's lots going on there.

-Uh and then there's H. R. Kit Carson, the chief of staff, uh, who looks like Conan O'Brien, and he clearly doesn't need to lose weight at all.
+And then there's H.R.
+Kit Carson, the chief of staff, who looks like Conan O'Brien, and he clearly doesn't need to lose weight at all.

-But he is he's coming down on the hypocrisy that we are surrounded by so often.
+And he's not coming down on one side or another necessarily on global warming, but he's coming down on the hypocrisy that we are surrounded by so often.

-And uh Donald Luskin and the National Review Online has uh pointed out that if you question whether global warming is happening or whether human activity is causing it or whether it's worth doing anything about, then you must be a crackpot.
+And Donald Luskin and the National Review Online has pointed out that if you question whether global warming is happening or whether human activity is causing it or whether it's worth doing anything about, then you must be a crackpot.

 You're a global warming denier.